Justy (manga): Reception

 Justin Sevakis, in a review of the OVA for Anime News Network, had mixed feelings about it.
 He stated the OVA had a "heavy over-the-top cheese factor", but said "the film is one that simply can't be dismissed entirely."
-He especially liked the ending theme song, performed by Miki Asakura, calling it a "[guilty] pleasure", and pointed out that Astalis was the "closest any character ever got to being moë in 1985".
+He especially liked the ending theme song, performed by Miki Asakura, calling it a "[guilty] pleasure", and pointed out that Astaris was the "closest any character ever got to being moë in 1985".

-Fred Patten called the Justy manga one of the "best" of a new (in 1984) group of manga influenced by Locke the Superman which featured "lone-wolf teenage space heroes who possess unusual talents."
+Fred Patten called the Justy manga one of the "best" of a new (in 1984) group of manga influenced by Locke the Superman which featured "lone-wolf teenage space heroes who possess unusual talents".

 The backgrounds of the manga were compared by Jason Thompson to those used by Ryōichi Ikegami in his manga.
 Thompson also wrote that Okazaki's "characters' childlike, cute faces [foretold] the anime style of the 1980s."
 Thompson also mentioned the out-of-order release of the few English-language chapters.
 Helen McCarthy gave it two-and-a-half stars (out of five) in her The Anime!
 Movie Guide review book.